-How to Save $500/Month with Frugal Habits
+How to Save $500 a Month with These Simple Frugal Habits

 My $500/Month Money Makeover: How Simple Frugal Habits Transformed My Bank Account!